 hsn_code

-must be set to85238090
+must be set to 85238090

 .
-For goods transactions, please use thehsn_code
+For goods transactions, the hsn_code

-Once your connected user has been activated, you can start collecting payments for them.
+will be provided by your connected user.Once your connected user has been activated, you can start collecting payments for them.
 In this section, we will show you how to collect payments via local bank transfer.

 Upon activation, an INR VBAN (also known as VA or Virtual Account) is automatically generated for your connected user.
 Think about this as the collection account that is specifically created for your connected user, i.e. one VBAN per connected user.
 Your connected users can share this VBAN with their customers in India to receive payments.
 This VBAN is modeled as an Address (see below) with category = xflow_receive